TITLE: Fast Fibonacci Sequence with Matrix Exponentiation

 A linear recurrence relation is an equation that has the following form:

-$$ x_n = c_1 x_{n-1} + c_2 x_{n-2} + \ldots + c_k x_{n-k} $$
+$$ x_n = c_1 x_{n-1} + c_2 x_{n-2} + \ldots + c_k x_{n-k} $$A well known example of such relation is the Fibonacci sequence:

-$$ \begin{align*} F_0 & = 0 \\ F_1 & = 1 \\ F_n & = F_{n-1} + F_{n-2} \end{align*} $$
+$$ \begin{align*} F_0 & = 0 \\ F_1 & = 1 \\ F_n & = F_{n-1} + F_{n-2} \end{align*} $$So in this post, we're going to use the Fibonacci sequence as an example.

 As you can see, to calculate $F_n$, you need to calculate all the previous values in the sequence, which makes its time complexity $O(n)$.